Eleonora-iannone/Axeptio-Flutter-SDK-Integration/README.md

 **Note:** The SDK does not manage ATT permissions.
 You must handle this separately as shown above.

 ***
-# 🗂️Retrieving and Managing Stored Consents
+# 5. Retrieving and Managing Stored Consents

 To retrieve stored consent choices, use **UserDefaults** (iOS) or **SharedPreferences** (Android) with the `shared_preferences` package.